jackyzha0/quartz/content/notes/ubiquitous-computing.md

 ---
 title: "ubiquitious-computing"
 aliases: ubicomp, ubiquitious computing
-tags: HCI, computing, UI
+tags: HCI
 ---

 we shouldn't need to learn how to use a system, it should work with us.

-Ubiquitious: when we can no longer distinguish between computing area and the experience
+Ubiquitous: when we can no longer distinguish between computing area and the experience